Mar 15, 2017 2:00 PM:

 Roller chain is called that because it is made with tiny rollers that smoothly engage the sprocket teeth.

 Sprockets have to be accurately aligned or the chain will walk off.
-The distance between the centers of the sprockets should not 1.5 times the diameter of the larger sprocket or greater.
+The distance between the centers of the sprockets should be 1.5 times the diameter of the larger sprocket or greater.
 Center distance should be adjustable in order to properly tension the chain, the distance of one chain link is enough, or an idler sprocket or Delrin tensioner should be used to adjust chain tension.
-A little slack is desirable, preferably on the bottom side of the drive.
+A little slack is desirable, preferably on the slack side of the drive.

 The chain should wrap at least 120¡ around the sprockets, which requires a sprocket-to-sprocket ratio of no more than 3.5 to 1; for greater ratios, an idler sprocket may be required to increase chain wrap around both sprockets.
 The more fully engaged teeth the better, for example, with only one or two teeth engaged, the chain will be forced right off the teeth.